 Below: The leaves have many pairs of parallel lateral veins, depressed on the shiny leaf surface, each vein ending in a sharp tooth.
 On the underside (2nd photo) the veins are prominent with some long whitish hair on the mid-vein.

 Below: 1st photo - The male flowers occur in globose yellowish heads, hanging on a long stalk. (photo ©Virginia Tech.)
 2nd photo - The female flowers produce a spiny capsule that contains triangular ridged nuts that are often hollow.
 These are paired in the capsule.
-(Photo ©Gary Fewless, University of Wisconsin.)
+(Photo ©Gary Fewless, Wisconsin Flora.)

 American Beech is not indigenous to the Garden nor is it native to Minnesota.
 However it has been in the Garden some years as Eloise Butler notes below, but its first census appearance was in 1986.
 In North America it is found in the eastern half of the Continent, generally east of the Mississippi in the U.S. and in Canada from Ontario eastward except Newfoundland and Labrador.